eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 cd ~/.codewind/<version>
 ```

-Ensure that you are logged in to your Kubernetes or OpenShift cluster:
+Ensure that you are logged in to your Kubernetes or OpenShift cluster by running this command and observing the result:

 ```
 $ kubectl get namespaces